 Where problems tend to occur is in the search process and the analysis of the data itself.
-Not all patents are discovered early in the research and development stages (example) even if individuals perform their searches properly.
+Even if individuals perform their searches properly in the early research and development stages, they will not discover all patents.

-Additionally, for proper search and evaluation, note that patent titles do not always give a complete picture of the invention itself.
+Additionally, patent titles do not always give a complete picture of the invention itself.
 Any dataset analysis should cover the entire text of the patent.
 NLP models are very helpful here.

 If you choose to use a data vendor like one of the ones in our site, consider their reputation and request a sample dataset to check for completeness, consistency, timeliness, and relevancy of the data to your needs.

 “Patents are widely used as an indicator of how much innovation is taking place, where and in which fields.
 Taking a deeper look at the data can therefore provide a range of insights into innovation in [the renewable energy] sector.”